Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 - Off with His Head!: How he deals with anyone he attacks.

 - Overshadowed by Awesome: The series makes it clear that, despite his obsession with the nigh-unbeatable Saitama, Sonic is possibly one of the most dangerous human characters in the series, to the point Fubuki herself notes that he could easily be on par with S-Class heroes if he ever tried.
 He just picked the exact wrong person to see as a rival.
+Notably, his power and speed, after much training throughout the series is shown to be on equal footing with a casual Flashy Flash, his friend and rival from the Ninja Village and an S-Class Hero in his own right.

 - Scarf Of Ass Kicking: Until his fight with Genos.